qualityshepherd/sparetimebluegrass/assets/pages/about.md

 ### Dale Ward

-Dale brings a hard driving mandolin to the band as well as high lonesome vocals.
+Dale brings a hard-driving mandolin to the band as well as high lonesome vocals.
 After years of forays into country and rock, he's embraced bluegrass.
 A multi-instrumentalist (he's been known to pick up a guitar, fiddle and Dobro), Dale puts his high tenor to good use in harmonies or lead vocal work.

 ### Jim Robarts, our dear friend passed in October 2023.